Share this publication

-The 50 dance groups will perform 18 different dance performances some are the most well-known are the Diablas, Kantus, Kullawada, Suri Sicuris, Potolo, Tinku, Tobas, Caporales, Llamerada, Morenada and Waca Waca.
+The 50 dance groups will perform 18 different dance performances.
+Some of the most well-known groups are the Diablas, Kantus, Kullawada, Suri Sicuris, Potolo, Tinku, Tobas, Caporales, Llamerada, Morenada and Waca Waca.
 The groups all portray different aspects of life in the high Andes like silver mining, agricultural cycles, or pagan and catholic religious themes.

 The Famous Dance of the Devil – La Diabla

 When the parade commences two plays will be acted out the first about the Spanish conquest and the second about San Miguel’s battle with good and evil.
-This is one of the most famous performances of carnival it is a folk dance called a Diablada.
+This is one of the most famous performances of carnival, a folk dance called a Diablada.

 Diabla or Dance of the Devils that has remained unchanged since colonial times and it is one of the things that carnival in Oruro is famous for.
-La Diablada as they say in Spanish is an incredibly colourful spectacle filled with stunning costumed and masked devils, who preform amazing choregraphed routines, that essentially enact the victory of Archangel St Michael over Lucifer.
+La Diablada as they say in Spanish is an incredibly colourful spectacle filled with stunning costumed and masked devils, who perform amazing choreographed routines, that essentially enact the victory of Archangel St Michael over Lucifer.

 The dance is a representation of the Indigenous People converting to Christianity.
 It begins with the entrance of El Tio and sees several hundred dancing masked devils follow him.